Harrisburg in discussions to add gymnastics

 The addition of new programs also represents another major step forward for the sport of gymnastics itself.

 “In my career, before I coached, it was always gymnastics is going to go away, you’re not going to have it anymore.
 They’ve been saying that since the 80s,” Rew said.
-“I feel like we’re just proving to them as coaches and athletes and parents that we don’t want the sport to go away… There are girls out there willing to make the sacrifice just so they can do the sport for their school.
+“I feel like we’re just proving to them as coaches and athletes and parents that we don’t want the sport to go away. … There are girls out there willing to make the sacrifice just so they can do the sport for their school.
 They don’t want to have to move schools.
 They want to do that sport for their school.”

 Follow Brian Haenchen on Twitter at @Brian_Haenchen